 You have many decisions to make and options to consider when you are installing an in-ground, vinyl-liner swimming pool.
 One of the main things to decide on is the size of the pool.
 How do you know the appropriate size your swimming pool should be?
 What considerations should you include in your decision-making process?
 There are a few key things you should think about when determining the right size for your pool.
 Let Prestige Pools help you arrive at the best size for your pool.
 Our depth of experience enables us to direct you when your head may be spinning with everything building a pool entails.
-This article serves as a guide when determining the right size of your pool.
+This article serves as a guide when determining the right size of your new, in-ground swimming pool.

 How Do You Plan on Using Your Pool?